-Dr. Larsen oversees the glacier altimetry program at the UAF-GI, and since 2009 Dr. Larsen has directed Operation Ice Bridge Alaska.
+Dr. Larsen oversees the glacier altimetry program at the UAF-GI, and since 2009 has directed Operation Ice Bridge Alaska.
 Operation Ice Bridge is a NASA airborne mission focused on glaciers and icesheets worldwide, and is the largest airborne survey of Earth's polar ice ever flown.
-Additionally, Dr. Larsen uses an array of geodesy, remote sensing, photogrammetry and seismology in field-based research to study Alaskan glaciers.
+Additionally, Dr. Larsen uses an array of geodesy, remote sensing, photogrammetry and seismology in field-based research to study Alaska glaciers.

-Dr. Larsen holds a commercial pilots license with an instrument rating, has over 1000 hours of Alaskan PIC time, and is approved to pilot small aircraft on UAF business.
+Dr. Larsen holds a commercial pilots license with an instrument rating, has over 1000 hours of Alaska PIC time, and is approved to pilot small aircraft on UAF business.

-Dr. Larsen grew up in southern California and first moved to Fairbanks in 1987.
-Favorite pastimes and activities include a variety of outdoor pursuits with his wife Dr. Jessica Larsen (a volcanologist and professor also with UAF-GI) and son Sam.
+Dr. Larsen grew up in Southern California and first moved to Fairbanks in 1987.
+Favorite pasttimes and activities include a variety of outdoor pursuits with his wife, Dr. Jessica Larson (a volcanologist and professor also with UAF-GI) and son Sam.

 - GPS geodesy and surveying

 - Tidewater and lacustrine calving dynamics